 Data routing on any network is similar to shipping a package.
 Data packets are forwarded from one router to the next until they eventually reach their destination.
 MPLS, or Multiprotocol Label Switching, makes this process faster by establishing pre-determined, highly efficient routes.
 Each router in the network has a table indicating how to handle specific packets.
 For example, real time voice and video packets can be assigned to low latency routes.

-On the other hand, SD-WAN, or software-defined WAN, is a virtual network architecture with a centralized control system.
+On the other hand, Software Defined WAN (SD-WAN), is a virtual network architecture with a centralized control system.
 SD-WAN essentially decouples the networking infrastructure from network functions.
 Instead of routers, a central software system, intelligently directs traffic throughout the network.

 While both, MPLS and SD-WAN have their unique benefits depending on enterprise budget and requirement, more and more organizations are making the shift towards SD-WAN.
 This is mainly because SD-WAN is a cloud-based technology which offers advanced features such as bandwidth efficiency, a seamless on-ramp to the cloud and significant critical application performance.
 Enterprises are looking to replace MPLS with SD-WAN to improve resource utilization and add to profit margins.